Ellipse: Pins-and-string method

 The characterization of an ellipse as the locus of points so that sum of the distances to the foci is constant leads to a method of drawing one using two drawing pins, a length of string, and a pencil.
 In this method, pins are pushed into the paper at two points, which become the ellipse's foci.
 A string is tied at each end to the two pins; its length after tying is $2a$.
 The tip of the pencil then traces an ellipse if it is moved while keeping the string taut.
 Using two pegs and a rope, gardeners use this procedure to outline an elliptical flower bed—thus it is called the gardener's ellipse.
+The Byzantine architect Anthemius of Tralles (c.
+600) described how this method could be used to construct an elliptical reflector, and it was elaborated in a now-lost 9th-century treatise by Al-Ḥasan ibn Mūsā.

 A similar method for drawing confocal ellipses with a closed string is due to the Irish bishop Charles Graves.